Gott50/Gott50.github.io/_posts/2018-03-02-backup-on-arch.md

 To store all of our other Drives under our `<backup_folder>` we need to exclude our `<backup_drive>`:

     sudo rsync -aAXH --info=progress2 --delete --exclude={"<backup_drive>/*"} /run/media/ /<backup_folder>

+## 3. Delete Empty Directories
+After we saved all Files we want to keep, we can cleanup our Backup and delete all empty Directories.
+This will make it easier to restore the Backup.

+    find . -type d -empty -delete